Complex structures on nilpotent Lie algebras with one-dimensional center: Introduction

 .2cm

-The precise relation between Theorem~\ref{intro-main-theorem-1} and Theorem~\ref{intro-main-theorem-2} is explained in the Appendices~\ref{A} and~\ref{B}.
-Given any set of complex structure equations belonging to Family I or Family II in Theorem~\ref{intro-main-theorem-1}, we show in Appendix~\ref{A} and Appendix~\ref{B}, respectively, which is the corresponding underlying real nilpotent Lie algebra in Theorem~\ref{intro-main-theorem-2}.
-Conversely, given a real nilpotent Lie algebra $\frg$ in Theorem~\ref{intro-main-theorem-2}, the information provided in the appendices allows to construct the space of complex structures on $\frg$ up to equivalence.
+The precise relation between the Lie algebras in Theorem~\ref{intro-main-theorem-2} and the classification of complex structures (Theorem~\ref{main-theorem}) can be found in Tables~\ref{tab:cambios-FI} and~\ref{tab:cambios-FII}.
+Hence, given a real nilpotent Lie algebra $\frg$ in Theorem~\ref{intro-main-theorem-2}, the information provided in these tables allows to construct the whole space of complex structures $J$ on $\frg$ up to equivalence.